bern4rd/bern4rd/README.md

 <h2 align="center">👨🏻‍💻 About Me</h2>

-- 🎓 I'm
+- 🎓 I'm a student of Computer Science, currently pursuing my education in this field.
-- 🔭 I’m
-- 🌱 I’m
-- 👯 I’m
+- 🔭 I'm a QA Analyst, specializing in quality assurance and testing of software applications and systems.
+- 🌱 I'm continuously learning and exploring new technologies and methodologies related to software development and testing to enhance my skills and knowledge in my field.
+- 👯 I'm open to collaborating and working with fellow students, professionals, or anyone interested in the world of computer science, quality assurance, and software testing.
+Let's connect and share ideas!
 - 💬 Ask me about anything
 - 😄 Pronouns: Him/His
 - ⚡ Fun fact: I like to automate as much as possible

 <h2 align="center">👨🏻‍💻 Skills</h2>

-- Embedded, Front-End, Back-End, Scripting
+- QA, Mobile Automation, Web Automation, API Automation
+- Robot Framework, Cypress
-- C, C++, C#, Java, Python
+- C, C++, Java, Python, React
-- HTML, CSS, JavaScript
-- PHP & mySQL
+- Github Actions
+- MySQL, SQLite, MongoDB
+- MacOS, Linux, Windows
-- Windows, Linux
+- CentOS, wServer

 <h2 align="center"> 🤝🏻 Contact </h2>